Pothole Claims

 Here's how to file a fast claim – and remember, if you're not sure who to claim from and report the pothole to, check here:

 - Councils in England, Wales or Scotland.
 Some councils will send you a form to complete when you report a pothole.
 If not, you can check whether your council allows fast claims by looking on its website.
-A full list of council websites can be found at Gov.uk.
+A full list of council websites can be found on the Gov.uk website.
 If your council doesn't have a fast claims system, go to How to make a full claim.

-Major roads in Scotland.
-All three agencies that look after motorways and A roads in Scotland should send you a form when you report a pothole – if not, call Amey (south-west Scotland) on 0800 521 660 or Bear Scotland (north-east, north-west and south-east Scotland) on 0800 028 1414.
+- Major roads in Scotland.
+The two agencies that look after motorways and A roads in Scotland should send you a form when you report a pothole – if not, call Amey (south-west Scotland) on 0800 042 0188 or Bear Scotland (north-east, north-west and south-east Scotland) on 0800 028 1414.
 Amey says responses generally take 20 working days – Bear Scotland gives no firm timeframe.

-DfI Roads (Department for Infrastructure unit that manages and maintains Northern Ireland's transport network).
-You can download the form directly from the NI Direct website.
+- DfI Roads (Department for Infrastructure unit that manages and maintains Northern Ireland's transport network).
+You can claim directly via the NI Direct website or download a claim form.
+The average wait for a decision to be made is four months.

 To strengthen your claim, we've also created a short template letter to send alongside the form, which briefly outlines your case and makes it clear that if you don't receive compensation for the damage to your car, you're ready to take it further.
 Although you don't have to send this, it'll show the authority you've done your homework and are prepared to take it on.